kiamesdavies/money-transfer/README.md

     }
 ```

-Meanwhile the transfer handler keeps re-sending the  command 6 times *(configurable)* every 10 seconds *(configurable)*  if the bank account responds before the count down, the normal process resumes, otherwise if it's in the first stage of withdrawal it marks the transaction as failed and return to the user else it starts a [rollback process](#rollback-process).
+Meanwhile the transfer handler keeps re-sending every 10 seconds *(configurable)* in 6 times*(configurable)*, if the bank account responds before the countdown ends, the normal process resumes, otherwise if it's in the first stage of withdrawal it marks the transaction as failed and return to the user else it starts a [rollback process](#rollback-process).

 ### The whole system crashes
-After the servers, it schedules a message in 30 minutes time to send a query to the read side to get a list of hanging transactions (transaction not marked as completed, failed or rollback) and re-creates their transfer handler, each transfer handler uses its events to build its state and resumes from where it stopped.
+Whenever the server starts, it schedules a message after 30 minutes time to send a query to the read side to get a list of hanging transactions (transaction not marked as completed, failed or rollback) and re-creates their transfer handler, each transfer handler uses its events to build its state and resumes from where it stopped.

   ```
+  getActorSystem()
+                  .scheduler()
+                  .scheduleOnce(
+                          Duration.ofMinutes(getActorSystem().settings().config().getInt("server.minutes-to-recreate-hanging-transactions")),
-  actorSystem.scheduler().scheduleOnce(Duration.ofMinutes(30), () -> account.walkBackInTime(), actorSystem.dispatcher());
+                          () -> getAccount().walkBackInTime(), getActorSystem().dispatcher()
+                  );
 ```

 Inside the function that recreates the transfer handler